SecuritySamurai-X/SARA/README.md

-# SARA - Smart Assistant for Reminders and Authentication
+# SARA - Smart Alzheimer’s Reminder Assistant

 SARA is a secure, multilingual reminder system designed for medical and caregiving use cases.